Wild with Style

 There are two common areas available.

-One, called La Locanda, characterized by indoor and outdoor spaces, with a large pergola overlooking the sea, with tables, chairs and garden benches, where breakfast is served in the morning, while for the rest of the day it is available to guests .
+One, called La Locanda, characterized by indoor and outdoor spaces, with a large pergola overlooking the sea, with tables, chairs and garden benches, it is available to guests all day.

 It has a large outdoor common area, covered and equipped with kitchenette (not available season 2020) and a barbecue for common use.